-It’s no secret that celebrities love a good guru.
-From Gwyneth Paltrow’s Goop empire to Oprah Winfrey’s spirituality-tinged book club, A-listers often turn to so-called experts for guidance on everything from health and wellness to relationships and success.
+It’s no secret that celebrities love spiritual Masters.
+From Gwyneth Paltrow’s Goop empire to Oprah Winfrey’s enlightenment-tinged book club, A-listers often turn to so-called experts for guidance on everything from health and wellness to relationships and success.

 And while some might scoff at the idea of celebrities following a guru, there’s no denying that Sadhguru has been successful in reaching a wide audience and spreading his message of inner peace and joy.

-Luxury lifestyle is all the rage these days, with people desperate to live the high life.
+Living a luxury lifestyle is all the rage these days, with people desperate to live a high life.

 But what does luxury really mean?
-Indian spiritual guru Sadhguru says it’s not about expensive cars and fancy houses.
+Indian spiritual master Sadhguru says it’s not about expensive cars and fancy houses.

 “For me, luxury is about being able to do what you want, when you want, without having to answer to anyone,” he told Will.Smith.
 “It’s about freedom.”
 Tom Brady agrees.